Profiles

 Graduate Student

-Kristen is in her 2nd year of the MA/PhD program in Clinical Psychology at the University of Waterloo.
+Kristen is in the clinical psychology graduate program at UW.
 She completed her Honours B.Sc. in Psychology at UPEI.
 For her Master’s research, she is investigating the impact of contextual and individual factors on adolescent communication in online games.
 She is broadly interested in how online spaces affect development in childhood and adolescence, with a focus on how contextual factors can be manipulated to alter outcomes.

 Nadine Ghanem